Short Questions

 Examples:

-The motion of insects and birds are irregular.
-Thus, the motion of insects and birds is a random motion.
+The motion of insects and birds is irregular.
+Thus, the motion of insects and birds is random

-The motion of dust or smoke particles in the air is also random motion.
+The motion of dust or smoke particles in the air is also random.

 (i) Rest and motion